jorgelhd94/task-list/README.md

-# Simple Task List
+# Simple Task

-Simple Task List is a Vue 3 app to to manage To-Do tasks.
+Simple Task is a Vue 3 app to to manage To-Do tasks.
 This application was made to pass the Cuban Engineer technical test.

 This project is hosted [here](https://tasklistce.netlify.app/).